sdhar86/react_notes/actioncreators.md

 }
 ```

-This makes a prop for all the action creators and automatically
+This makes a prop for all the action creators and automatically returns actions passed in disptach functions.